 \parsection{Results} We first present results on the HP and HP-240 in Table~\ref{tab:geo-match-HP}.
 Our model strongly outperforms all others by a large margin both in terms of accuracy (PCK) and robustness (AEPE).
 It is interesting to note that while our model is already better than DGC-Net on the small resolution HP-240, the gap in performance further broadens when increasing the image resolution.
 Particularly, GLU-Net obtains a PCK-1px value almost four times higher than that of DGC-Net on HP.
-This demonstrates the benefit of our adaptive resolution strategy, which enables to process high-resolution images with great accuracy.
+This demonstrates the benefit of our adaptive resolution strategy, which enables to process high-resolution images with high accuracy.
+Moreover, our model achieves a 3.6 times faster inference compared to DGC-Net.
 Figure~\ref{hp-images} shows qualitative examples of different networks applied to HP images and ETH3D image pairs taken by two different cameras.
 Our GLU-Net is robust to large view-points variations as well as drastic changes in illumination.

 In Figure~\ref{ETH3d}, we plot AEPE and PCK-5px obtained on the ETH3D scenes for different intervals between image pairs.
 For small intervals, finding correspondences strongly resembles optical flow task while increasing it leads to larger displacements.
 Therefore, specialised optical flow methods PWC-Net~\cite{Sun2018} and LiteFlowNet~\cite{Hui2018} obtain slightly better AEPE and PCK for low intervals, but rapidly degrade for larger ones.
 In all cases, our approach consistently outperforms DGC-Net~\cite{Melekhov2019} in both metrics by a large margin.